 Your emotions—particularly stress—can impact your eating habits.
-And while it can be tempting to just go with how you’re feeling in the moment, listening to and understanding your body’s needs can help thwart overeating.
+And while it can be tempting to just go with how you’re feeling in the moment, listening to and understanding your body’s needs can help thwart emotional eating.

 To get a baseline, pay attention to how you feel when you’re hungry.
 Are you happy, sad, stressed?
 Then think about your body.
 Are you truly hungry, or could your feelings be leading you to want to eat?
 If you’re unsure if you’re truly hungry, drink a glass of water and see how your stomach feels after a few minutes.
 If you’re still hungry, eat a meal.12 Focus on how you, and specifically your stomach, feel throughout the meal.